atbcb/ICTTestingBaseline/docs/24Parsing.md

 If any of the above checks fail, then SC 4.1.1 and Baseline Requirement 24 fail.

 ## Advisory: Tips for streamlined test processes
-While validators can be great tools for catching errors, they usually cannot catch all cases where content fails to fully conform to a specification.
+While validators can be great tools for catching errors, they may not catch all cases where content fails to fully conform to a specification.

 ### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: